Riffatad/Project-3-20224/README.md

 •	Integrate real-time data for EV registrations.
 •	Include EV charging station locations on the map.
 ________________________________________
-Objective
-This project uses data visualization to promote the adoption of green energy vehicles and contribute to a sustainable, eco-friendly future.
-It highlights key trends in EV adoption, identifies geographic hotspots, and provides meaningful insights for all audiences.

 ## References:
 ### Data Sources
 •	EV data sourced from publicly available Washington State records.